rohanshukla/portfolio_v1/content/jobs/Globant/index.md

 - Developed and styled React JSX elements for A11y compliance; authored test cases using Jest and React Testing Library.

-- Designed and implemented custom decorators, filters, and validation pipes in NestJs to manage exceptions and authentication processes.
+- Enhanced and implemented custom decorators, filters, and validation pipes in NestJs to manage exceptions and authentication processes.

 - Executed code restructuring and function improvements as a sole contributor on various tasks.

-- Worked with different teams to turn creative ideas into polished digital experiences in 2-week agile sprints.
+- Developed a reusable design system with Storybook, supporting generic component development across multiple MFEs.